 This is an extremely polished, well produced and precisely executed bit of marketing, and although it is unlikely that anyone could emulate it successfully without some serious time and budget allowance, it does show what the annual report can be.

-This is probably the best annual report to ever have been written, by virtue of the fact that it is the only annual report that wasn’t written as a dour corporate document to be jazzed up a bit for readability, but as a marketing tool that just so happened to be an annual report.
+This is probably the best annual report to ever have been created, by virtue of the fact that it is the only annual report that wasn’t written as a dour corporate document to be jazzed up a bit for readability, but as a marketing tool that just so happened to be an annual report.

 Kudos to Mailchimp, who are awarded…